JonasHiltl/fastify-queue/README.md

 });
 ```

-2. Specify `bullPath`:
+#### Specify `bullPath`

 The `bullPath` is a glob path and it specifies in which directory your worker functions and queues can be found.

 For example with the folder structure below, we would create a `Queue` with the name of `user` and `auth`.